Medicare Enrolled

 What this data tells you about Dr. Beeram

-Dr. Sridhar Beeram is a hematology & oncology in San Antonio, TX, with 19 years in practice.
+Dr. Sridhar Beeram is a hematology & oncology specialist in San Antonio, TX, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Beeram performed 131,964 Medicare services across 4,663 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Beeram received a total of $51,121 from 70 pharmaceutical and/or device companies across 935 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in hematology & oncology.
 The majority of payments are for speaking programs and promotional activities, reflecting participation in industry-sponsored events.
 Patients may wish to discuss these relationships with their provider.